andre-caldas/sempraque/content/about.md

 An amazing friend is egging me on to study *point-free topology*.
 Some call it *"pointless" topology*.
 Of course, it is a ready-made joke and I couldn't help doing like everyone else.
-Therefore, the blog is called *"sem pra quê"*...
+Therefore, the blog is called *"sem pra quê"*.
+In a literal translation,
-"without a 'what for'" (without a purpose) in a literal translation.
+"without a *what for*" (without a purpose).

 My name is André Caldas.
 I am a math professor at